Secant Slope Calculator

 How the Secant Slope Calculator Works

-The secant slope is calculated using the following formula:
+The secant slope is determined using a simple formula:

 Secant Slope = (f(x₂) - f(x₁)) / (x₂ - x₁)